rafasoley591/rgb/README.md

 # rgb
-This is a color pickerfor windows that uses the Color format RGB.
+This is a color picker for windows that uses the Color format RGB.

 # To Start Up!
 To start up you will need to download the .exe file that is attached into this repositorie.
 And follow the on-screen instructions to complete!